Best Treatments for Dark Under-Eye Circles

 Fillers can last between 3 to 6 months – and as long as 18 to 24 months depending on the type of filler.
 The cost ranges from approximately $450 to $800 per syringe or vial of filler.

 “The filler can improve the hollow space between the eyelid and the cheek that improves the appearance of the shadows that cause the dark circles,” Dr. Gorodisky explained.
-“New treatment options also involve using the patient’s own fat and platelet rich plasma.”
+“New treatment options also involve using the patient’s own fat.”

 Aging or weight loss can cause a hollow pocket in the skin, which creates a shadow and an appearance of an under eye bag, said Dr. Gene Rubinstein, a board certified dermatologist and laser specialist at the Dermatology and Laser Centre of Studio City in Southern California.